How to Make Business in Africa

 We can observe these problems mainly in Sudan, South Sudan, Somalia, and Djibouti.
 Based on the 2012 world bank information, the average women’s participation in Africa reaches more than 50%.

 Currently, there is a continuous improvement going on throughout the continent.
 Africa needs about $95bn a year to close an infrastructure gap in electricity, roads, railway, and port.
-Current investment is running at about $45bn, leaving a large shortfall.
+The current investment is running at about $45bn, leaving a large shortfall.
 But still, something is better than nothing.

 So, the banks indirectly need to see the started business and its success.
-Once the business starts running, the bank loan can be permitted for further expansion or upgrading purpose.
+Once the business starts running, the bank loan can be permitted for further expansion or upgrading purposes.

 This is comparable to Asia.
-The truth might differ with individual perspective after visiting in your own eyes.
+The truth might differ from an individual perspective after visiting in your own eyes.
 Some might say, more than I expected and some might not.